Medical Dictionary |

 Call your health care provider if you develop any side effects while taking your antibiotic.

-You should only take antibiotics when they are needed because they can cause side effects and can contribute to antibiotic resistance.
+Why is it important to take antibiotics only when they're needed?You should only take antibiotics when they are needed because they can cause side effects and can contribute to Antibiotic resistance infections.
 Antibiotic resistance happens when the bacteria change and become able to resist the effects of an antibiotic.
 This means that the bacteria continue to grow.

-When you take antibiotics, it is important that you take them responsibly:
+How do I use antibiotics correctly?When you take antibiotics, it is important that you take them responsibly:

 Centers for Disease Control and Prevention

-But infectious bacteria can make you ill.
-They reproduce quickly in your body.
-Many give off chemicals called toxins, which can damage tissue and make you sick.
-Examples of bacteria that cause infections include Streptococcus, Staphylococcus, and E. coli.
+But some types of bacteria can cause an infection and make you sick.
+They are called infectious bacteria.
+These bacteria can reproduce quickly in your body.
+Many of them give off toxins (poisons) that can damage your cells and make you sick.
+Other types can move into and damage your tissues.
+A few examples of bacteria that cause infections include Streptococcus, Staphylococcus, and E. coli.

 Safe steps in food handling, cooking, and storage can prevent foodborne illness.
 There are four basic steps to food safety at home: